Fortinet Firewall Live!

 If you are interested in learning more about such networking devices and their configuration, check out our online IT infrastructure courses.

-What is a Bridge in Networking?
+What is a Bridge in a Computer Network?

-A network bridge is a device used to connect two or more network segments, allowing devices on different segments to communicate.
 Operating at the data link layer (Layer 2) of the OSI model, a bridge works by filtering and forwarding data packets between network segments based on MAC addresses.

-network bridge working image
+network bridge diagram

 CCNA Certification TrainingBecome a CCNA certified professional with our expert training.Explore course